vstppen/tumorCode-release/README.md

 ## Requirements

-Make sure you have the following tools installed on your \textbf{Linux} system:
+Make sure you have the following tools installed on your `Linux' system:

 - CMake
 - GCC / G++ (or another C++ compiler)